AwabM/Girvan-NewmanAlgorithm/README.md

 [Read more about Modularity equation](https://en.wikipedia.org/wiki/Modularity_(networks))

 # Data:
-Prepossessed version of Network Data Repository dataset (http://networkrepository.com).
+Prepossessed version of [Network Data Repository dataset](http://networkrepository.com).
 Each row in the file represent an edge in the network.
 The numbers represent IDs of vertices.
 Total edges in this dataset are 906 edges in the dataset provided. power_input